PUN1SH3R27/C26/README.md

-# angryBirdsStage2
-Angry Birds stage 2 with Class Inheritance and Images
+My Name is Arya And Angry Birds is a boring game.